Spanish conquest of Oran (1732): Consequences

 On 5 July a solemn Te Deum was sung in Oran to commemorate the victory.
 The news soon reached Spain and spread to the rest of Europe, where the famous victory was celebrated with festivals and religious ceremonies.
 Pope Clement XII was greatly contented to hear of the reclaiming of the cities, thanking and full of praise for Philip V of Spain.
 A month after the recovery of Oran, on 1 August, having secured the city, Montemar returned to Spain with most of his troops, leaving behind a garrison of 6,000 men.

 Montemar was received with great expectation in Seville on 15 August.
 Philip V presented him with a chain of the Order of the Golden Fleece, a reward for the service to his country.
 José Patiño was rewarded with the same honour, as he had planned the expedition.

 Bey Bouchelaghem was not resigned to the loss of his beloved city.
 Regretting the cowardice he had shown by abandoning the city, he tried many times to retrieve it, by attacking it over the following months.
 The Spaniards could not move into the interior however, and returned most of their forces to Spain, leaving the two cities with enough men to defend them.
 At the end of August the Bey closed in on Oran with more than 10,000 troops, but they were defeated by the Spanish, causing them more than 2,000 casualties.
-The Algerians attacked the city on the 12th of December then on June 10 in 1733 without notable success.
+The Algerians attacked the city on 12 December then on June 10, 1733, without notable success.
 In 1734, Bouchelaghem attacked the center of El-Ayoun around Oran and reached the gates of the city, but was unable to occupy it.
 Oran and Mers-el-Kebir remained under tight siege for more than fifty years.
 The city was to remain under Spanish control until 1792.